PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

 |3      |Tractors have strong claw-like structure	|Bot should have strong claw-like structure for low level earth moving operation|
 |4      |Electronic Robots operated both on dc/ac have voltage regulators |Voltage regulators are needed in our bot to so that the bot can be operated by a fixed output voltage|
 |5      |IR(Infrared) sensors present in electronic toy cars are used to detect obstacles in its path|Our bot need IR sensors to detect obstacles in it path to avoid damage to it|
+  *  8051 Micro-controller- It is used to store the seed in a M by N pattern.The micro-controller 8051 applications include large amount of machines, principally because it is simple to incorporate in a project or to assemble a machine around it.

+ * L293D motor driver-It is used to control the DC motor.
+It allows you to control the working speed and direction of two motors simultaneously.
+ *ULN2003-The ULN2003 is known for its high-current, high-voltage capacity.
+The drivers can be paralleled for even higher current output.
+Even further, stacking one chip on top of another, both electrically and physically, has been done.
+Generally it can also be used for interfacing with a stepper motor, where the motor requires high ratings which cannot be provided by other interfacing devices.

+  * IR Sensor-An infrared sensor is an electronic device, that emits in order to sense some aspects of the surroundings.

+    An IR sensor can measure the heat of an object as well as detects the motion.This sensor is like a human’s visionary

+    senses, which can be used to detect obstacles and it is one of the common applications in real time.

+  * Stepper Motor- It is a DC motor that works in discrete steps.

+* Servo motor-A servo motor is an electrical device which can push or rotate an object with great precision.
+If you want to rotate and object at some specific angles or distance, then you use servo motor.
+It is just made up of simple motor which run through servo mechanism.
+If motor is used is DC powered then it is called DC servo motor, and if it is AC powered motor then it is called AC servo motor.[10]

 # Cost Estimation